-The story of CLS involvement in organized Christian legal aid and Christian conciliation really starts in the late 1970s and early 1980s when a number of programs began to develop in each of these ministries.
-Before that time, many Christian lawyers had been involved in applying biblical principles of conciliation and of ministry to the poor in their private law practices.
-The first known organized effort to develop a Christian conciliation service seems to have started in the late 1970s when Fred Cassidy organized a panel of volunteer Christian lawyers and laymen in Los Angeles to begin to conciliate disputes between and among Christians and Christian organizations.
-On the legal aid front, the Cabrini-Green Legal Aid Clinic headed by Chuck Hogren seems to have been the first formally organized Christian legal aid effort serving a particular area1, involving the use of full-time lawyers and volunteers in meeting both the legal and spiritual needs of the poor.
+In the 1970s, many Christian lawyers had been involved in applying biblical principles of conciliation and of ministry to the poor in their private law practices.
+The first known organized effort to develop a Christian conciliation service started in the late 1970s when Fred Cassidy organized a panel of volunteer Christian lawyers and laymen in Los Angeles to begin to conciliate disputes between and among Christians and Christian organizations.
+On the legal aid front, the Cabrini-Green Legal Aid Clinic headed by Chuck Hogren seems to have been the first formally organized Christian legal aid effort serving a particular area involving the use of full-time lawyers and volunteers in meeting both the legal and spiritual needs of the poor.

 The Christian Conciliation Service and CLS promoted the organizing of other services modeled after the Los Angeles and Albuquerque experiments at annual CLS meetings and numerous field trips to communities in various portions of the United States.
 The mixed results were many people being helped, but many poorly financed Christian conciliation services were struggling to survive.
 In other words, God was teaching his servants in big and small ways how to pursue peacemaking ministries over time.

-On the legal aid side, organized programs chiefly involving civil services were established during this period in a number of locations including Chicago (Austin Christian Legal Clinic), Boston, Mississippi, San Francisco, Washington, D.C., New York Chattanooga, TN, and Honolulu.
+On the legal aid side, organized programs chiefly involving civil services were established during this period in a number of locations including Chicago (Austin Christian Legal Clinic); Boston, Massachusetts; Mississippi; San Francisco, California; Washington, D.C.; New York; Chattanooga, Tennessee; and Honolulu, Hawaii.
 Ministering in the name of Christ, Christian lawyers and law students provided assistance to the poor and homeless with both staff and volunteers in many areas.
 The Honolulu and Chattanooga programs shared Christ with many of the needy and pioneered in the use of low cost programs conducted entirely or almost entirely by volunteers.

 In 1983, CLS established a pace-setting pilot project in Albuquerque that aimed at experimenting with a wider variety of features than had been the case for many of the other individual programs.
 Known as the Christian Legal Aid and Referral Service, it combined both legal and spiritual advice, shared the gospel, linked legal aid and conciliation services closely together (although they remained organizationally separate), developed a fairly intensive training program for volunteers involving secular, spiritual and biblical aspects of the Christian practice of law, and provided fellowship and personal spiritual growth training courses and programs ministering to the volunteers and to their families.
 During the mid to late 80's CLS established a national promotion program for both Christian conciliation and Christian legal aid, retained a full-time staff person, Alice Curtis (now a Professor of Law at Regent law School) to encourage, network, coordinate and assist in sponsoring meetings and training sessions at annual CLS meetings and at other locations.
 As a result of these efforts, there was a substantial expansion to approximately 20 Christian conciliation services and some expansion in the number of Christian legal aid services.
 However, both the conciliation services and the legal aid services, proved difficult to finance and began to falter or go out of existence during the late 80's for three basic reasons: lack of trained leadership, lack of financial resources and lack of consistent volunteers.

 The period 1995 to early 1998 witnessed a CLS renewal and "rebirth" of expanded interest and commitment to Christian legal aid and conciliation.
 The Peacemaker Ministries staff doubled in size under the leadership of Ken Sande and Gary Friesen.
 In May 1996, CLS Board of Directors entered into a strategic partnership with Peacemaker Ministries and adopted the "Peacemakers Pledge."
-In May 1997, the CLS Board adopted its strategic five-year Christian egal aid plan.
-Since 1997, the CLS has trained over 500 volunteers in its national and local Christian Legal Aid Training Programs and started over 30 Christian legal aid projects in over twenty cities.
-During that same period, hundreds of CLS members have been trained by Peacemaker Ministries to use peacemaking principles in their own lives and their client counseling, as well as utilizing fervent prayer and the Rules of the Institute of Christian Conciliation to guide their out-of-court mediation and arbitration practices.
+CLS trained hundreds of volunteer attorneys and started over 30 Christian Legal Aid in more than 20 cities in that period.
+During that same period, hundreds of CLS members were trained by Peacemaker Ministries to use peacemaking principles in their own lives and their client counseling, as well as utilizing fervent prayer and the Rules of the Institute of Christian Conciliation to guide their out-of-court mediation and arbitration practices.